What is an Escrow Deposit in a Real Estate Transaction?

 When an escrow deposit is collected ultimately depends on the offer itself.
 A majority of real estate contracts have three options for a buyer to choose from.

 Most homebuyers choose option #2 as opposed to option #1 because once an escrow check is collected it must be deposited into an escrow account.
-By choosing #2 the escrow deposit will only be collected and deposited if the buyer and seller come to terms.
+So if a buyer were to choose option #1 and their offer wasn’t accepted their escrow deposit may have already been deposited.
+Therefore, getting it back immediately may not be an option.
+While choosing #2 the escrow deposit will only be collected and deposited if the buyer and seller come to terms.

 How Much Does a Buyer Need to Put in Escrow?